AB-D/lesson-three/README.md

 # MelbDjango School Lesson Three

+HEY FINN

+You need to set up a virtualenv...

+# Create our virtualenv
+$ python3 -m venv mds

+# Activate virtualenv
+$ source mds/bin/activate

+# Install Django
+$ pip install -U Django

+# Start our first project
+$ django-admin startproject lesson_one

+# Go in to the lesson_one directory
+$ cd lesson_one

 **Important:** Please take the [survey](https://docs.google.com/a/acommoncreative.com/forms/d/1VKqD1-aVsgztk19kdluNtFyTGiarbV9LgBFi2BwYT-g/viewform?c=0&w=1) if you came to the class today.

 The slides for this lesson are [available online](https://melbdjango.github.io/lesson-three/).